-- Lay them on the baking plate and put the plate for 5 minutes in the oven with an oven temperature of 200 °F.
+- Lay them on the baking plate and put the plate for 5 minutes in the oven with an oven temperature of 250 °F or 215 °F.

 - Discard the duck fat from the frying pan, besides 4 teaspoons, and reheat the rendered duck fat on medium-low heat.

-- When the duck breast comes out of the oven, unfold them a bit, and pour the juices into the frying pan.
+- When the duck breast comes out of the oven, unfold them a bit, and check if the core temperature is 126 °F (ca. 52 °C), otherwise put the duck breast filet back in the oven.
+After reaching the right temperature, pour the juices into the frying pan.
 Let the duck rest in the meantime.